-At December 31, 2019, the Company had drawn \$14.8 million on the revolving facility (December 31, 2018 - \$16.6 million) and \$10 thousand in outstanding letters of credit.
+At December 31, 2020, the Company had \$6.0 million of guaranteed notes, \$49 thousand in primebased loans and \$10 thousand in letters of credit outstanding on the Operating Facility and \$6.25 million outstanding on the EDC Facility.

-The next review is scheduled to be completed by no later than June 30, 2020.
-As the available lending limits are based on the lender's interpretation of the Company's reserves and future commodity prices, there can be no assurance as to the amount of available credit that will be determined at each scheduled review.
-In the event that the credit facility limit is reduced and the amount outstanding exceeds the new credit facility limit, the Company shall have thirty days to repay any shortfall.
+The next credit review is scheduled to be completed by no later than October 31, 2021.
+In the event that the Operating Facility limit is reduced and the amount outstanding exceeds this facility limit, the Company shall have thirty days to repay any shortfall.